 And that still haunts me.
 It has been years since he banged his head in pain, but a few months ago he was frustrated and banged his head on the wall.
 I literally had a PTSD episode.
 I could not breathe and had a hard time keeping it together at work that day.
 Every once in a while, that happens.
 It’s scary when it does.
 It bothers me how close to the surface those feelings still are.

 But we are not finished yet.
 His most pressing issue now is apraxia.
 He is at or above age level receptively, but expressively he is nowhere near where he could be.
 Where he will be.
 He can sign to communicate, but I know he wants more.
-He communicates with me in many other ways and I know with every fiber of my being that he wants to experience speech.
+He communicates with me in many other ways, and I know with every fiber of my being that he wants to experience speech.
 At least one person a week calls to tell me that they dreamed of my son, and he was talking in the dream.
 I don’t think it is accidental that this happens so consistently.
-He is starting to say many more words, and a few 2 -3 word sentences.
+He is starting to say many more words and a few two to three-word sentences.
 I am so glad I never accepted the “fact” that he might not ever speak.
-I cannot wait to sit in his audience a few years from now as he acts in a play, or reads an award-winning story he wrote to the crowd.
-I will continue to be the believer because he needs to know that we fully expect him to gain his voice.
+I cannot wait to sit in his audience a few years from now as he acts in a play or reads an award-winning story he wrote to the crowd.
+I will continue to be the believer, because he needs to know that we fully expect him to gain his voice.
 Every day I tell him that I am so happy with all he has accomplished, that I love how much he is talking to me.
-When he comes home from school he breaks out in a huge smile and literally runs to me and flings his arms around me, hugging me tight.
+When he comes home from school, he breaks out in a huge smile and literally runs to me and flings his arms around me, hugging me tight.
 He knows, and I know, how much we love and support each other.

 I don’t understand when mothers like me are accused of not loving, or wanting, or accepting their child.
 All I have seen in this community, for as long as I have been a part of it, is moms just like me who love fiercely, who sacrifice anything and everything to help their child reach their full potential.
 I want to state for the record that I do not judge you if you feel differently.
 If your child is not in pain, your experience is definitely different from mine, and I respect your position.
 But I ask that you respect mine.
 I think about that old poem that everyone forwards you after diagnosis.
 I love Holland; I’ve learned and grown there, but I also love wine and pasta, and we WILL be stopping in Tuscany soon.
 Spaghetti is my son’s favorite food; it’s only right he get to taste the Italian version of it.